By: William C. Head – Atlanta DUI Attorney

 Burns’ Initial Field Sobriety Test investigation was to determine which field tests officers were already using

-Thus, the quest to create standardized, police sobriety tests was on in the mid-1970s, before NHTSA requested proposals to bid on contracts for conducting research to identify the best “field sobriety tests” that an officer could use at roadside.
-Marcelline Burns, a research psychologist and the director of the Southern California Research Institute and her group submitted a technical and cost proposal and her group, the Southern California Research Institute (SCRI), was awarded the preliminary contract by NHTSA to do the initial research in 1975.
+Thus, the quest to create standardized, police sobriety tests was on in the mid-1970s, before NHTSA requested proposals to bid on contracts for conducting research to identify the best “field sobriety tests” that an officer could use at the roadside.
+Marcelline Burns, a research psychologist and the director of the Southern California Research Institute, and her group submitted a technical and cost proposal, the Southern California Research Institute (SCRI) was awarded the preliminary contract by NHTSA to do the initial research in 1975.

 So, beginning in 1975 federal studies were sponsored by the Department of Transportation, through NHTSA.
 The National Highway Traffic Safety Administration (NHTSA) is a branch of the Department of Transportation (DOT).
 The initial contracts were all made with the Southern California Research Institute (SCRI) to determine which of the field sobriety tests were the most defendable to identify drivers who were at or above the legal limit.
 In other words, SCRI initially was not asked to develop field sobriety tests by officers around the USA.
 Several other federal contracts were later funded for follow-up work on developing a new set of rules for screening and evaluating drinking drivers by way of field sobriety tests.